razorback21/trasktrackerback/DESIGN.md

 6. Apply useCallback and useMemo to optimize component rendering and prevent unnecessary recalculations.

-### Back‑end - Assuming I am using AWS to host the app
+### Back‑end - Assuming I am using AWS platform

-1. Host the app on AWS with two application servers behind a load balancer for high availability.
+1. I will host the app on AWS with two application Ec2 servers behind a load balancer for high availability.

 2. Use Amazon RDS with a master‑slave setup: route all read requests to the slave database, while the master handles write, update, delete, read operations.
 Incase slave is down, master database can also handle read operation.